DeborahMarciano-balink/AWS-Project/customer-id-app/README.md

 ## Overview

 This project is a fully integrated AWS-based system that provides a REST API, a Step Functions workflow, and a React-based frontend to manage customer IDs using DynamoDB.
-The infrastructure is built using AWS Lambda, API Gateway, S3, CloudFront, and IAM for security.
+The infrastructure is built using AWS Lambda, API Gateway, S3, CloudFront, EventBridge, and IAM for security.

 ## Table of Contents